Iris van Herpen the 34 years old Dutch fashion designer who is widely recognized as one of fashion’s

 Leila Skovmand, Between Music

-Air and water are the structural and visual components of the eighteen elaborate silhouettes of the collection and have influenced the development of both the textiles and garment construction, which is reflected in their volumes, rippling patterning and translucent layering.
+Air and water are the structural and visual components of the eighteen elaborate silhouettes of the collection and have influenced the development of both the textiles and garment construction, which is reflected in their volumes, rippling patterning, and translucent layering.

 Biomorphic structures include a feathery-light metal lace of geodesic floral patterns in collaboration with Philip Beesley, which float around the body like a silver cloud.
-Echo waves of mylar bonded cotton ripple across the skin mapping the surface of the body and painting its contours.
+Echo waves of mylar-bonded cotton ripple across the skin mapping the surface of the body and painting its contours.

-The shoes are made from a soft suede with a parametric welded metal heel, creating a delicate molecular lattice around the foot.
+The shoes are made from soft suede with a parametric welded metal heel, creating a delicate molecular lattice around the foot.

 LUCID – For her Lucid collection the Dutch designer Iris van Herpen explores the concept of lucid dreaming.
 Within a lucid dream, the dreamer is conscious of the dream state and therefore is able to exert a degree of control on what is happening.